BishopFox/bfinject/README.md

 <img src="https://i.imgur.com/OE8ruPv.png" width="400px"/>

-You can connect to Cycript from your MacBook like this:
+You can connect to Cycript from your MacBook like this (assuming you installed Cycript into ~/bin/):

 ```
 carl@calisto-3 /tmp $ ~/bin/cycript -r 192.168.1.33:1337